-A Christian opera season would be unimaginable without Tannhäuser, Wagner’s other opera in addition to Parsifal that deals with the question of faith and the most human of problems: choosing between short term enjoyment (the carpe diem approach) and eternal spiritual values (including love and loyalty).
-On the stage of the Erkel Theatre we will be holding a concert performance of the work with the best Tannhäuser we have today, the excellent Peter Seiffer, who has never been to our theatres before.
+A Christian opera season would be unimaginable without Tannhäuser, Wagner’s other opera in addition to Parcifal that deals with the question of faith and the most human of problems: choosing between short term enjoyment (the carpe diem approach) and eternal spiritual values (including love and loyalty).
+Due to the small stage in Erkel Theatre, we are unable to stage Miklós Szinetár’s Tannhäuserproduction.
+Instead, we will be holding a concert performance

 The three-part overture is a didactic vision of the main conflict of the opera—the opposition of pure Christian love and sinful, sensual love.
 The solemn chorus of the pilgrims is followed by sounds of revelry in the Venusberg, after which the chorus serenely returns.